be-hase/kuery-client/docs/detekt.md

 If you use dynamic values without bind, there is a possibility of causing SQL Injection.
 To prevent this, we provide Detekt custom rules.

+To ensure safety, it is recommended to use this feature.

 ## How to use

 First, please add it as a dependency in `detektPlugin`.